 Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% of an employee's average weekly wage.
 The minimum weekly benefit is \$50, and the maximum weekly benefit is \$1,000 for 2026.
+PFML leave benefits will be the first payor benefits and cannot be reduced or offset by STD benefits.
+Employers cannot require workers to use employer-provided paid leave before using PFML, unless the leave is specifically designed to cover a PFML qualifying event.
+If this is the case, the employer can require the employee to take this alternative PFML purpose leave concurrently with PFML leave.

-Funding Mechanism: Beginning October 1, 2024, contributions to the MD PFML program begin at a rate of 0.9% of covered wages, up to the social security cap of \$168,600 in 2024, with contributions split between employers and employees 50/50.
+Funding Mechanism: Beginning July 1, 2025,

+contributions to the MD PFML program begin at a rate of 0.9% of covered wages, up to the social security cap of \$176,100 in 2025, with contributions split between employers and employees 50/50.
 Employers with fewer than 15 employees will not be required to pay an employer contribution.

-Private Plan Option: Maryland will permit the use of a private employer plan consisting of employerprovided benefits, insurance, or a combination of both.
+Private Plan Option: Maryland will permit the use of a private employer plan consisting of employer- provided benefits, insurance, or a combination of both.
 The private plan must be offered to all eligible employees and meet or exceed the rights and benefits offered under the state's PFML program.
 A private plan also must be approved by the Maryland Department of Labor.